 Course summary

-The Diploma of Engineering Standard Session can get you guaranteed* entry into the first year of a Bachelor of Engineering (Honors) with 42 credit points at the University of Wollongong (UOW).
+The Diploma of Engineering Standard Session can get you guaranteed* entry into the second year of a Bachelor of Engineering (Honors) with 48 credit points at the University of Wollongong (UOW).

 The course is designed for domestic students, studying in Australia.